marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 ## DECISION

-We will use kotlin 1.5 jvm 16 (or earlier) as main programming language.
+We will use kotlin 1.5 jvm 17 (or earlier) as main programming language.
 Spring Boot 2.6.0 with Maven 3.8.4 as main framework.
 Junit 5.8.1 and AssertJ 3.21.0 as test suite for unit tests and integration tests.
 Git as VCS with Trunk-base development¹, each domain or subdomain are going to be a maven module.

 We will deploy the application on my personal kubernetes cluster.
-Expose one Hello World resource, with a client using Swagger Core 2.1.11 and a kubernetes sidecar to provide the documentation.
+Expose one Hello World resource, with a documentation using Spring doc open api plugin.

 ## STATUS